dwallecan/ordina-jworks.github.io/_posts/kotlin-coroutines.md

 We programmers write horrendously big applications which are hard to fit in our mammal brains.
 One thing what makes applications, even more so asynchronous applications, hard to understand and reason about are side effects.
-If i'm examining a piece of code and i need to inspect the code of every function it calls (and the functions they call) to understand what it does i will be wasting a lot of time and brainpower.
+If I am examining a piece of code and I need to inspect the code of every function it calls (and the functions they call) to understand what it does I will be wasting a lot of time and brainpower.
-It's very easy, especially with simple promise like libraries, to create seemingly synchronous functions which spawn a task somewhere doing stuff you have no control on anymore while the caller is unaware.
+It is very easy, especially with simple promise like libraries, to create seemingly synchronous functions which spawn a task somewhere doing stuff you have no control on anymore while the caller is unaware.
-This can lead to unwanted side effects and waste of resource usage.
+This can lead to unwanted side effects and a waste of resource usage.

-Coroutines tackle it like this: once you're in a coroutine scope every coroutine needs to finish before the parent finishes.
+Coroutines tackle it like this: once you are in a coroutine scope every coroutine needs to finish before the parent finishes.

 ```kotlin
     val startTime = System.currentTimeMillis()